 Southern George Washington Memorial Parkway Safety Study

 Traffic can create challenges for park users and pedestrians who need to cross the parkway to access neighborhoods, recreational facilities, bus stops and the Mount Vernon Trail.
-The NPS invites people to get involved by attending an open house or submitting written comments online or by mail.

 The southern section of the GWMP opened as the Mount Vernon Memorial Highway in 1932.
 The road's completion was planned to coincide with the nationwide celebration of the bicentennial of George Washington's birth in that year.

 The parkway's designers pioneered principles of modern roadway construction by building an attractive and efficient limited access road.
-Besides serving as a link in the national capital region's transportation network, the parkway preserves natural scenery, links sites associated with George Washington's life, and provides recreational opportunities along the Potomac River shoreline.
+Besides serving as a link in the national capital region's transportation network, the parkway preserves natural scenery, links sites associated with George Washington's life and provides recreational opportunities along the Potomac River shoreline.
 Today, this section of the GWMP serves over 17,000 vehicles daily and is listed in the National Register of Historic Places.

 Aaron LaRocca, firstname.lastname@example.org, 703-289-2500

 The National Park Service (NPS) and Federal Highway Administration are studying the safety at intersections on the southern section of the George Washington Memorial Parkway.
 The study will look at potential ways to improve safety on the George Washington Memorial Parkway between the City of Alexandria and Mount Vernon.